-The proposed code change would modify Joint Appendix JA5 - Technical Specifications for Occupant Controlled Smart Thermostat, to include separate sections for DRTs (5.1), PCTs (5.2), and AEETs (5.3).
+The proposed code change would modify Joint Appendix JA5 - Technical Specifications for Occupant Controlled Smart Thermostat, to include separate sections for DMTs (5.1), PCTs (5.2), AEETs (5.3)), and BEETs (5.4).

-2.4.3.3 Summary of Changes to the Residential ACM Reference ManualThe proposed code change would not modify the Residential ACM Reference Manual.
+The proposed code change would not modify the Residential ACM Reference Manual.

-The Residential Compliance Manual would need to be revised to change all references to Occupant Controlled Smart Thermostat (OCST) to Demand Response Thermostat (DRT), and to change all references to Home Automation Systems to Home Energy Management Systems that meet or exceed most of the ENERGY STAR SHEMS eligibility criteria and are compatible with other demand response technologies certified under Title 24, Part 6.
+The Residential Compliance Manual would need to be revised to change all references to Occupant Controlled Smart Thermostat (OCST) to Demand Management Thermostat (DMT), and to change all references to Home Automation Systems to Home Energy Management Systems that meet or exceed most of the ENERGY STAR SHEMS eligibility criteria and are compatible with other demand response technologies certified under Title 24, Part 6.
 These changes are generally straightforward and align with changes to the standards.
 See Section 7.4.5 of this report for the detailed proposed revisions to the text of the Compliance Manuals.

-Compliance document CF2R-SRA-01-E must be revised to correct the terminology and clarify certification requirements that must be verified and documented by the DRT and HEMS installer.
+Compliance documents CF2R-SRA-01-E and CF2R-SRA-02-E must be revised to correct the terminology and clarify requirements that must be verified and documented by the DMT and HEMS installer.
 The specific revisions to the compliance documents are provided in Section 7.4.6.